 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-This is an internet-based learning section.
-This course runs for two terms.
-Students need to contact the Bookstore in order to obtain course materials for this section.
-Department approval is needed for this section.
-Please email firstname.lastname@example.org for more information.
+This is an internet-based asynchronous NET course section This course runs for two terms.
+Program approval needed for this course by contacting the Program Assistant at 604-454-2230.
+Students need to contact the Bookstore in order to obtain course materials for this course/section.
+Students need to have taken NSHA 7100 and NSCC 7150 prior to taking this course.

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 As licensed health care practitioners, all learners will adhere to the professional standards of practice throughout the course.
 NSHA 7201 will provide learners the opportunity to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership and professionalism.
 Upon successful completion of this course, students will be able to:

 - Demonstrate an understanding of the pathophysiology of acute coronary syndrome, heart failure, hemodynamic instability, acute diabetic complications, acute kidney injury, traumatic brain injury, cerebral vascular accident and sepsis.